-There are 10 self reflection questions that you need to ask yourself every year.
-When its time to reflect on life, start with these questions.
+There are 10 birthday self reflection questions that you need to ask yourself every year around your birthday.
+And guess what?
+It’s my birthday today.

-So, it’ my birthday today, March 7th, and I’m turning 35.
-It’s a time for celebration, a time for reflection, a time for looking backwards and looking forwards.
+I’m turning 35.
+It’s a time for reflection, a time for looking backwards and looking forwards.

 1. What are you happy about from the past year that you will continue next year?